 Over a period of time, your denture will need to be relined, remade, or rebased due to normal wear.
 Rebasing involves making a new base while keeping the existing teeth.
 Also, as you age, your mouth naturally changes.
 These changes cause loosening which makes chewing difficult and irritating to the gums.
 At a minimum, you should see your dentist annually for an examination and cancer check.

-Here are Tips for Caring for Your Dentures:
+Tips for Caring for Your False Teeth/Dentures

 - When handling your dentures, stand over a folded towel or basin of water.
 They are delicate and may break if dropped.